elatov/elatov.github.io/_posts/2014-05-05-openvas-centos.md

 > wapiti report filename is empty.

-For the **arachni** one, I actually didn&#8217;t have that installed.
+For the **arachni** one, I actually didn't have that installed.
 To install that, get the package:

     elatov@ccl:~$wget http://downloads.arachni-scanner.com/arachni-0.4.6-0.4.3-linux-x86_64.tar.gz